Reviews You Can Rely On

 Analysis and Test Results

-We repeatedly rappelled a fixed line for more than ten hours of total use.
-Each glove was tested head to head to see how it felt on the rope, how much friction it delivered, and how durable it was.
-Then we went into the climbing gym and belayed for a month.
-We looked for what gloves were the easiest to control the belay device with and which gloves handle the rope well, especially when lead belaying.
+In order to properly assess the protection offered by each pair of climbing gloves, we repeatedly rappelled a fixed line for more than ten hours of total use.
+Each glove was tested side by side in order to properly compare and observe how each glove performed on the rope, how much friction it provided, as well as overall durability.
+Next up, we took our gloves to the local climbing gym and belayed for over a month.
+We noted which gloves offered the most control with the belay device and which gloves offered the best rope handling, especially while lead belaying with a GriGri.

-We next moved to a bin of climbing objects: carabiners, pitons, belay devices, and slings.
+Next up, we moved to a bin of climbing objects: carabiners, pitons, belay devices, and slings.
 To evaluate dexterity, we tested how well each glove handled each object.
 We also took each glove out for more real-world applications.
 Most of this was done at the local crags.
 But we also used many of the gloves for mountain biking and general chores like setting up pallet racks at OutdoorGearLab Global Shipping Headquarters, West Coast Division.
+And finally, we chose these gloves for bigger days of aid climbing while pushing El Cap via NIAD and Half Dome in a day where dexterity, durability, and protection are key components of having fun during a big day out.

 climbing glove - our team of testers went to extreme lengths to make sure they had...